 Rahman: When the ad hoc committee met for the first time in January, I identified what I call a six-point plan approach to show that IEEE is thinking about climate change seriously.
 The technologies are:

 - Energy efficiency.
-These include low-cost solutions such as using more efficient light bulbs and lowering the temperature of your air conditioner.
+These include low-cost solutions such as using more efficient light bulbs and raising the temperature of your air conditioner.
 If you use less electricity, you will burn less coal.
 It’s as simple as that.

 - Battery energy storage.
 You cannot make wind and solar energy useful throughout the day unless you can store it.